pace-tl-ntu/Pytorch_Baseline_DLSCA/README.md

 This is the baseline for Deep Learning Side Channel Analysis.

-`main.py` provides the code to do random search on the hyperparameters models for attack.
+`main.py` provides the code to do random search on the hyperparameters models for attack. <br>
 `main_analyse.py` provides the code for analysis.